EgzoT/Nautilus_GNOME_files_to_text/README.md

 A Bash script that generates a Markdown-formatted directory tree and file contents listing, ignoring hidden files and directories

-📁 Adding Scripts to Nautilus (GNOME)
+## 📁 Adding Scripts to Nautilus (GNOME)

-🔹 Copy your files
+* Copy your files
 Place files **Folder files to text** inside **~/.local/share/nautilus/scripts/** folder

-🔹 Make them executable
+* Make them executable:

 ```bash
 chmod +x ~/.local/share/nautilus/scripts/Folder\ files\ to\ text/*.sh
 ```

-🖱️ How to Use in Nautilus
+## 🖱️ How to use in Nautilus
 Open Nautilus (GNOME file manager)

 Right-click on any folder

-Choose: Scripts → Generate text from folder → Echo
+Choose: Scripts → Folder files to text → Echo

 The script will open a terminal, generate the text, and wait for you to press Enter.